ankitamishra123/Ecommerce-API/README.md

 # Ecommerce-API
-This is api based project using restful api
-I have used crud operations here to create database and connected it to mongodb And for checking API is working i have used postman
+This full E-Commerce API(RESTFUL) build using Express,MongoDB and postman.
+Here it contains all the required functionalities of a full-fledged E-commerce API.